jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 # Barbod Rouzbahani .
 Jarvis Consulting

 I am Barbod, almost 23 years old, and I love to help people using the skills I have.
 I have a Bachelor of Computer Science from the University of Guelph, and I am passionate about designing and developing websites.
 JavaScript is the language I am the most proficient at, since most of the personal projects I have done so far use JavaScript as their main language (along with HTML/CSS).
-In terms of front-end knowledge, I am familiar with Angular as I have used it in one project so far, and the technologies I use for the back-end are Express and PSQL.
-Besides the technical part of the project, I am also interested in the designing and the artistic parts, since doing art (sketching) is one of my hobbies.
+In terms of front-end knowledge, I am familiar with Angular as I have used it in one project so far, and the technologies I use for the back-end are Express and SQL.
+Besides the technical part of the project, I am also interested in the design and the artistic parts, since doing art (sketching) is one of my hobbies.
 This means that I could be of great help when it comes to the UI of a project as well!

 ## Skills

 **Proficient:** HTML, CSS, JavaScript, Angular, Node/Express

-**Competent:** Agile/Scrum, Java, C, PSQL, Linux/Bash
+**Competent:** Agile/Scrum, Java, C, SQL, Linux/Bash

 **Familiar:** TypeScript, Docker, Bootstrap, Python, MongoDB